 The school has its own calculations policy and uses The National Curriculum and Inspire maths based on the Singapore model of teaching maths, to support planning, in addition to Numicon.

 The school has adopted a Mastery approach to deepen maths understanding through application to support pupils in a developing a greater understanding of maths.

-School Trips - Pupils go on at least 1 school trip per year, and in Years 6 and Year 6 experience time away from school on residential.
+School Trips - Pupils go on at least one school trip per year, and in both Year 5 and 6, experience time away from school on residential.
 The children access outdoor activities and overnight stays.

-In the last few years pupils have visited: Durham, Kingswood, Butterfly house and Cusworth Hall.
-Planned visits for Autumn 2018 are: Cusworth Hall, Clumber Park, Cast Theatre, Magna and Jorvik Viking Centre,
+In the last few years pupils have visited: Durham, Kingswood, The Butterfly house and Cusworth Hall.

-As well as this, the school offers different enrichment activities that changes over the year including: Gymnastics, Arts Club, Football and Multi-Skills.
+As well as this, the school offers different enrichment activities that change over the year including: Gymnastics, Arts Club, Football and Multi-Skills.